Working with IO and files in Ruby

-Ruby’s standard library gives you everything you need to work with files, directories, and streams.
+Ruby’s standard library gives you everything you need to work with IO and files in Ruby.
 The APIs are clean, the block forms prevent resource leaks, and most operations you need are a single method call away.
 This guide covers the classes you’ll reach for most often, the patterns that actually work in production, and the gotchas that trip people up.

 Ruby groups all stream operations under three main classes: